clararichter/family-weather-service/README.md

 The container reads `APP_PORT` from the .env file copied onto the image during runtime.
 However, in order to have the service be accessible on your local system, you'll need to supply a port mapping, where the container port must match the `APP_PORT` environment variable set in your .env file.
-A point of improvement is to fix this dependence.
+A point of improvement is to fix the annoyance of having to supply the localhost port in two places.
 ```
 $ APP_PORT=8080           <---- must match APP_PORT in .env
 $ LOCALHOST_PORT=8080